o2r-project/o2r-meta/README.md

 In _checking mode_ it returns missing metadata information for a target service or plattform, e.g. zenodo publication metadata, for a given checklist and input data.

 The broker can be used to translate between different standards for metadata sets.
 For example from extracted raw metadata to schema-compliant metadata.
 Other target outputs might DataCite XML or Zenodo JSON.
-Translation instructions as well as checklists are stored in json formatted map files.
+Translation instructions as well as checklists are stored in json formatted map files, documented at [schema/docs/mappings_docs.md](https://github.com/o2r-project/o2r-meta/tree/master/schema/docs/mappings_docs.md).

     python o2rmeta.py broker -i <INPUT_FILE> -c <CHECKLIST_FILE>|-m <MAPPING_FILE> -s|-o <OUTPUT_DIR>